You may be wondering, “Can I collect injury compensation beyond the insurance policy limits?”

 Every auto accident settlement differs as no two cases are exactly alike.
 One crucial factor in determining your potential settlement value is the amount of the defendant’s available liability insurance.
 California law requires that drivers carry a minimum amount of liability insurance coverage.

-Understandably, many injured victims want to know how often do auto accident settlements exceed the policy limits?
+Understandably, many injured victims want to know how often auto accident settlements exceed the policy limits.

 If you sustained injuries in a car accident caused by another party’s negligence, contact a California car accident lawyer at Weinberg Law Offices to discuss your case.

 Many auto accident settlements don’t exceed the available insurance limits, but that doesn’t mean it can’t happen.
 If you believe your claim exceeds policy limits, you need to hire a skilled car accident lawyer.